-Most cases are settled before trial.
+Most criminal cases are settled in court before trial.
 Most criminal cases that make it to trial, are tried by a jury.

 Jury Trials in California Courts are tried with twelve jurors.
+These jurors can be challenged by the Court or Counsel “for Cause”, if they show they are clearly biased or prejudiced one way or the other.
 Each side has the right to exclude a certain number of proposed jurors for any reason at all.
 Such exclusions are called “peremptory challenges.”
-Proposed jurors may also be excluded for “cause” such as prejudice.

 A criminal conviction requires the unanimous vote of the jury.
-If the jury does not vote unanimously for either “guilty” or “not guilty” then a “mistrial” results.
-If there is a mistrial, the defendant is usually tried again.
+If the jury does not vote unanimously for either “guilty” or “not guilty” then a “hung jury” or “mistrial” results.
+If there is a mistrial, the defendant is usually tried again or the case is dismissed.

 Evidence at trial is not always presented in any logical or chronological order.
 Bits and pieces of evidence come in various ways.
 Each witness will have only parts of the puzzle.
 In those instances where witnesses are testifying on the same issue, contradiction is common, as each person’s abilities, perceptions and memories vary.

 If you have to testify, you should remember that the jury and judge will be watching you from the moment you enter the courthouse and forming an opinion of you.
-Therefore, you must avoid undignified behavior such as inappropriate laughing, etc. at all times.
+Therefore, you must avoid undignified behavior such as inappropriate facial expressions or laughing, etc. at all times.

 - You should dress conservatively and avoid extreme styles of clothing.